-This Research Administrator III/IV position is based in Seattle and is a part of a broader Finance team with members both in Seattle and Uganda.
-This position will report to the Finance and Administrative Manager in GO and to the Fiscal Manager in the Infectious Disease Sciences (IDS) Program in VIDD.
-The incumbent will collaborate with other GO staff based in Seattle to contribute to the program’s strategic objectives in an international research setting and is also expected to be integrated into the IDS Program administration and closely interacts and collaborates with the IDS financial, regulatory and administrative and operations teams.
-The Research Administrator III/IV will principally manage all aspects of GO’s international sponsored and philanthropic funding.
-Additionally, the Research Administrator III/IV will support IDS faculty by managing their sponsored and non-sponsored research portfolios, planning for and ensuring compliant and effective funding, budget and regulatory administration, and general administrative support of assigned Principal Investigators and their research groups.
+This Research Administrator III/IV position is based in Seattle and is a part of a broader team with members both in Seattle and Uganda.
+This position will report to the Director of Program Operations in the IVD Program in VIDD and the Finance and Administrative Manager in GO.
+The incumbent will collaborate and is integrated into VIDD and GO.
+The incumbent will work with other GO staff based in Seattle to contribute to the program’s strategic objectives in an international research setting and is also expected to be integrated into the VIDD financial, regulatory and administrative and operations teams.
+The Research Administrator III/IV will principally manage all aspects of international and domestic sponsored, non-sponsored and philanthropic funding for the assigned faculty portfolio.
+Additionally, the position supports faculty by managing their research portfolios, planning for and ensuring compliant and effective funding, budget and regulatory administration, and general administrative support of assigned Principal Investigators and their research groups.
 The Research Administrator III/IV works autonomously and is expected to use initiative and sound judgment in operating within the framework of programmatic policies and procedures.

 Pre/Post Award Grant Support